 - Be aware and courteous of other road users

 Your donation of $5, $10, $20, $50, $100, or $500, can go a long way.
-Here at BFF headquarters, we know how to stretch a buck.
+In the BFF program, we know how to stretch a buck.
 But we’ve got a lot of real estate to cover.
 There are 21 incorporated cities and towns in the greater Orlando metro, an equal number of engineering and police departments, three school districts, three sheriff’s offices, and countless neighborhood associations and faith-based groups.
 It’s a big job, and we are grateful for every dollar you can spare to help us save lives and create a healthier, more civil community.

 Is there a particularly dangerous crosswalk in your life?
 Maybe it’s right outside your neighborhood.
 Maybe you drive past it on your way to work.
 Maybe you have to use it in order to go to the grocery store or the gas station.

 BFF is always interested in taking suggestions for future crosswalks to monitor.
 Contact us and tell us the exact location, and what makes it so dangerous.

 No one knows the streets like the people who live in the community.